dandn9/node_ws/README.md

-# A websocket server with multiple sockets/client implementation in node with a chat example
+# A websocket server implementation

+(with chat example and multiple sockets)

 ## Sources: